Are Vanity Metrics Dead? How to Measure True Campaign Impact

 4. Measuring True Campaign Impact: A Technical Framework

-To move beyond vanity metrics, businesses should measure across three levels:
+To move beyond vanity metrics, measure campaigns across three layers:

 E-commerce